 Meanwhile MORTALICUM appeared at 2 festivals: Doom over Scania on March 28th and 29th in Hässleholm and Malmö respectively, where they shared the stage with SORCERER, STONEGRIFF, VOID MOON, HANDS OF ORLAC and NYMF, and Springdoom Depression VI festival on April 5th in Vienna, where they played with ATLANTEAN KODEX, STONEGRIFF, EVANGELIST and COSMIC WASTELAND.

 During autumn 2014 MORTALICUM started writing songs for their fourth album, entitled "Eyes of the Demon".
-Rumours say this will be a slight step back towards the metal/hard rock style from their first two albums, while of course still remaining on the heavy side.
+Rumours said it would be a slight step back towards the metal/hard rock style from their first two albums, while of course still remaining on the heavy side.
 The album was recorded during February-July 2015 and mixed & mastered during August.
-The release date is scheduled to end of November 2015.
+The album was released in end of November 2015.